What does Lighthouse do?

 Vague.
 Confusing.
 Pages and pages of word salad.

 Check out any Lighthouse International Group webpage and you’ll be met with a big helping of word salad.
-Business jargon, inspirational quotes, incredible claims like “10,000 kids saved”, etc, but no actual information, evidence, overview of structure, company ethos, products or pricing; and even though "mentoring, coaching and counselling" are mentioned, there's little sense of what Lighthouse International Group actually does.
+Business jargon, inspirational quotes, incredible claims like “10,000 kids saved”, etc, but hardly any actual information, evidence, overview of structure, company ethos, products or pricing; and even though "mentoring, coaching and counselling" are mentioned, there's little sense of what Lighthouse International Group actually does.

 What we do know is...

 Members are often recruited through Meetup, LinkedIn, 'book groups', Facebook, forums, and word of mouth...